 The dual channel Open qPCR allows for multiple target detection.
-The target detected by Channel 1 is the beer spoiler DNA, which will be present in the Positive Control and any contaminated samples.
-Channel 2 detects the Internal Amplification Control in your negative control and clean beer samples.
-This channel functions as a quality control to detect potential PCR inhibition.
+The target detected by Channel 1, the FAM fluorophore detection channel, is your beer spoiler DNA, which will be present in the Positive Control and any contaminated samples.
+Channel 2, the HEX fluorophore detection channel, detects the Internal Control (IPC) which should be present in all control and sample tubes.
+This channel functions as a quality control to detect potential PCR inhibition and prevent false negatives.

 You can also analyze your results by looking at the Cq values for each channel in the table to the right of the Amplification Curve.
 The Cq value is the cycle during the 40-cycle PCR run where there is a detectable amount of your specific target (whether your beer spoiler DNA or Internal Control).

 The Cq value is inverse to the amount of target present in your reaction.
 A low Cq value indicates a high quantity of your target, while a high Cq value indicates a low target amount.